5 Steps to Inclusive Recruitment

 Part of setting the right tone is to have as diverse a panel as possible.
 This is a chance to demonstrate that you are a diverse organisation – right there in the room – and that you want candidates to feel that you employ people like them.

-Creating the atmosphere is really important, too.
-In an experiment carried out by Woodzicka and LaFrance, students who were asked inappropriate or offensive questions in an interview ‘paused’, ‘trailed off’ and ‘screwed up the interview’ when compared to the control group.
+Creating the atmosphere is important, too.
+In an experiment carried out by Woodzicka and LaFrance (see here), students who were asked inappropriate or offensive questions in an interview ‘paused’, ‘trailed off’ and ‘screwed up the interview’ when compared to the control group.
 All respondents said that if they were asked the kind of questions included in the experiment, they would walk out of the interview.
 In the event they didn’t, they just mucked up.
 Ultimately, being aggressive in the interview is totally counter-productive.

 When asking questions, too, keep the focus on the candidate’s motivation as well as the specific requirements of the job.
 Listen actively, then appraise the person’s suitability for the post only once the interview has finished.

-All in all, then, inclusive recruitment is an end-to-end process.
+All in all, then, inclusive recruitment (see here for more details on our inclusive recruitment training) is an end-to-end process.
 While writing this, I did have doubts about trying to condense it all into a single blog.
 I’m sure you could apply for a PhD on the topic!

 Teresa Norman is a Diversity and Talent Management Consultant for EW Group.
 Teresa’s work covers both strategic work and delivery.
 Her specialisms include policy development, investigations, research, coaching, facilitation and talent management – with a focus on working at an organisational level to build inclusive cultures.
 Teresa’s expertise has meant she’s EW Groups go-to for research having delivered many reports for EW Group’s extensive client base, including co-authoring the report, ‘A Regional Approach to Talent Management‘ for the NHS London Leadership Academy.